bbhardin/HackEurope26/touchpoints-and-techstack-V2.md

 - **Typography**: Choose a distinctive, highly legible sans-serif for data display; pair with a characterful display font for headings
 - **Colour system**: Status-driven — green (confirmed), amber (pending), red (flagged/churn risk).
 Neutral background, bold status accents.
 - **Motion**: Subtle transitions for new orders appearing in the queue; smooth approve/reject animations
+# Edit: For core views, can you add an overview of the total order value across all customers (which, given we have only 1 custoemr modelled int he demo the same as the order values of that customer).

 ---